 Students will be asked to submit to drug screening as a component of the admission or readmission procedure, and as required for clinical rotations at various health care facilities or community agencies.
 Dilute negative results require rescreening.
-If the initial screen is returned as dilute negative, the student is given an opportunity to rescreen via the urine test.
-If the second sample is returned as dilute negative, the student will be required to complete a blood test.
+If the initial screen is returned as dilute negative, the student is given an opportunity to rescreen.
+If the second sample is returned as dilute negative, the student will not be admitted into the program or if already part of the technical program, they will be subject to dismissal.
 Students are responsible for drug screening costs for individual screening required for initial admission, dilute negative results, random screenings, or for readmission.
 Refusal to comply with requested screening within the time frame directed (usually 12-24 hours) will result in dismissal from the PTA Program.
-If a student is asked to complete a random screening and the sample is returned as dilute negative, they have a choice to retake the urine screening or take a blood test.
-If they select urine screening and that sample is also returned as dilute negative, they will not be given another opportunity to retest.